All Episodes

 Thrill and delight to be with you.

-Here we are, the fastest week in media, and already at the middle of the week.
+Here we are, the fastest week in media and already at the middle of the week.

 Lots of stuff to do today.

-Telephone number 800 282-2882.
+Telephone number 800-282-2882.

-The email address is Rush at EIB net.com.
+The email address is rush at EIBnet.com.

-The uh Inquisition of John Roberts goes on.
+The Inquisition of John Roberts goes on.

 But I want to warn you people of something.

-Uh happened late last night.
+Happened late last night.

-We have a review of some of the uh action that took place this morning when the hearings convened today.
+We have a review of some of the action that took place this morning.

-There wasn't one Democrat in sight.
+When the hearings convened today, there wasn't one Democrat in sight.

-Uh not one Democrat showed up as the hearings convened today.
+Not one Democrat showed up as the hearings convened today.

-I am stunned at the reaction Tom DeLay's comments have getting everybody, I think, has fallen for this.
+I am stunned at the reaction Tom DeLay's comments have gotten.

-Uh in case you have not heard about this yet, here's the story in the Washington Times.
+In case you have not heard about this yet, here's the story in the Washington Times.

 Let me read this to you.

-House Majority Leader Tom DeLay said yesterday the Republicans have done so well in cutting spending that he declared an ongoing victory and and said that there is simply no fat left to cut in the federal budget.
+House Majority Leader Tom DeLay said yesterday the Republicans have done so well in cutting spending that he declared an ongoing victory and said that there is simply no fat left to cut in the federal budget.

 Mr. DeLay was defending Republicans' choice to borrow money and add to this year's expected $331 billion deficit to pay for Hurricane Katrina relief.